-Benefit #1: Open-ended questions promote critical thinking.
+Benefit #1: Promote critical thinking.

 When you ask your child an open-ended question, you encourage them to think critically about the answer.
 They have to process the inquiry and come up with a response that is more than just a single word.
-This type of thinking is an essential skill that will help them in school and in life.
+This type of thinking is an essential skill that will help them in school and life.

-Benefit #2: Open-ended questions encourage communication.
+Benefit #2: Encourage communication.

 Frequently, children are reluctant to communicate with their parents because they fear judgment or criticism.
 When you ask your child open-ended questions, you are letting them know that you are interested in hearing what they have to say without judgment.